-If you just calculate the difference between the dates of each role (how long each role lasted) you get an average of 4.96 days.
+If you just calculate the difference between the dates of each roll (how long each roll lasted) you get an average of 4.96 days.

 There are a bunch of other ways to calculate safety stock, butt I'm not sure we need to invest that much thought into it.

 There are a number of contributing factors impacting the average lifespan of a TP roll like:

 - what brand (and therefore size of roll)

 - amount of time spending at the house

 - if you're lactose intolerant